Attendant care service providers

 By the employee

 Where necessary, attendant care service providers can seek payment directly from the employee receiving the service.
-The employee can then seek reimbursement from the claims manager.
+The employee can then seek reimbursement from their claims manager.

 For more information: